soixantecircuits/zhaoxiangjs/README.md

 To see a preview stream, run mjpg_streamer, as mentioned [here](https://github.com/soixantecircuits/pyying)

-You can also run a magic commandline to see the stream as a webcam in your browser
+You can also run a magic commandline to see the stream as a webcam in your browser.
+If you use chrome or electron, please follow the instructions in next section.

 Install v4l2loopback